-Boston City Hall, a building many Bostonians love to hate, is one of the most significant examples of Brutalist (Heroic) architecture in the world.
-A bold statement of government strength and accessibility, City Hall and its surrounding plaza were designed to be the "people's place" where citizens could gather for celebratory events, protests, speeches, and ceremonies as well as the daily business of central government.
+Boston City Hall, a building a shrinking number of Bostonians love to hate, is one of the most significant examples of Brutalist (Heroic) architecture in the world.
+A bold statement of government strength and accessibility, City Hall and its surrounding plaza were designed to be the “people’s place” where citizens could gather for celebratory events, protests, speeches, and ceremonies as well as the daily business of central government.

 An international competition was held in 1962 to design Boston City Hall.
 Eight finalists were selected out of 256 entries.
 The winning design, selected by a panel of architects and City officials, was the work of Gerhard Kallmann, a Columbia University professor, and Michael McKinnell, a Columbia University graduate student, both of whom were immigrants.
 The pair had just co-founded an architecture firm called Kallmann, McKinnell, and Knowles (now Kallmann, McKinnell, and Wood) that went on to become an award-winning firm that designed buildings across the US and internationally.
 Boston City Hall was constructed between 1963 and 1968.

 For more information about Heroic architecture and the world-renowned design of Boston City Hall, see Heroic: Concrete Architecture and the New Boston